allison-nau/cio-mass-cytometry/README.md

 ### [notebooks/07 - R - Run CATALYST stage 2.ipynb](https://github.com/jason-weirather/cio-mass-cytometry/blob/main/notebooks/07%20-%20R%20-%20Run%20CATALYST%20stage%202.ipynb)

 Use the cluster label JSON and the previous run of CATALYST to run the rest of the CATALYST pipeline, now with known cell labels generating figures.

+If there are clusters that you would like to remove (suspected non-cells, doublets), it is done so here.
+It is not recommended

 **Pre-requisites:** Requires the intermediate RDS file and UMAP embeddings, as well as the JSON-converted labels.

 **Post:** More final figures and data exports.
+Exports SSE object with NA_exclude clusters removed: `WORKFLOW/stage_2/Intermediate_07_sce-frame.RDS`.

-👁️ **Review required:** There are many figures to inspect, and all may require some adjustments to properly format the image.
+👁️ **Review required:** There are many figures to inspect, and all may require some adjustments to properly format the image. cell_order that is used to specify cluster order in figures should be adjusted.
+It should also be checked that only the correct clusters are removed, or that step should be completely skipped.

 - **UMAP clusters:** The cell-type labeled UMAP should have cell types well clustered.
 - **Heatmap with FlowSOM labels:** This is not particularly great, but it shows both the FlowSOM and cell type labels.
 - **Heatmap labeled:** This is an excellent plot for verifying the cell type markers are where expected.